jhumphry/ukraildata_etl/README.md

 ### `plot_isochron.py`

-This quick-and-dirty _Python 2 only_ script takes the output from the util.isochron_latlon function and plots isochron contours on a map of the United Kingdom.
-It takes one argument, the `.csv` file to process.
-It requires the Basemap extension to Matplotlib.
+This script takes the output from the util.isochron_latlon function and plots isochron contours on a map of the United Kingdom.
+It requires the Basemap extension to Matplotlib and therefore is  _Python 2 only_.

+    $ python2 plot_isochron.py --help
+    usage: plot_isochron.py [-h] [--no-labels] [--database DATABASE] [--user USER] [--password PASSWORD] [--host HOST] [--port PORT]
+                            STATION DEPARTURE

+    positional arguments:
+      STATION              The TIPLOC code or station name DEPARTURE            The departure time and date in the format '2013-01-01 15:45'

+    optional arguments:
+      -h, --help           show this help message and exit --no-labels          Do not add city labels

+    database arguments:
+      --database DATABASE  PostgreSQL database to use (default ukraildata) --user USER          PostgreSQL user for upload
+      --password PASSWORD  PostgreSQL user password
+      --host HOST          PostgreSQL host (if using TCP/IP) --port PORT          PostgreSQL port (if required)

+It may take between thirty seconds and a few minutes to prepare the data and calculate the contours.
+A typical invocation might be:

+    python2 plot_isochron.py 'sheffield' '2013-05-09 08:00'

 ## Supplied SQL and PL/pgSQL helper functions and routines